matinmoezzi/rl_specialization_alberta_course/README.md

-# rl_specialization_alberta_course
+# Reinforcement Learning Specialization by UofA
-Reinforcement Learning Specialization by UofA
+- Controling Lunar Lander Problem with semi-gradient TD algorithm and neural network as the function approximator.